 The WF-1000MX3 employ the same noise-cancelling engine as their bigger brother, but that doesn’t mean they’re directly comparable.
 Sony told us the QN1e HD noise cancelling processor at work here puts in a comparable performance to that found in the second-gen WH-1000XM2 over-ears.

-Where these Sony’s noise-canceling really scored was the everyday commute, be it by train, tram or bus.
+Where these Sony’s noise-cancelling really scored was the everyday commute, be it by train, tram or bus.
 Noise suppression is high.
 The headphones are extremely good at eliminating nearby chatter, thanks to dual noise sensors in each bud.

 We found it virtually impossible to hold a conversation with Active Noise Cancelling engaged - which is a good thing when you're trying to keep outside conversations on a flight, train ride or day at the office to a minimum.